-Choose the right surround for your home
+Choose the right fire surround

-- In Georgian homes, fireplaces were often open – inglenooks were introduced – with a fire basket or hob grate.
+In Georgian homes, fireplaces were often open – inglenooks were introduced – with a fire basket or hob grate.
 Surrounds were of brick or stone.
 In later years, and in grander houses, marble, slate or wood were used.

-- In the Victorian era, hob grates were popular, but from 1850 the cast-iron register grate appeared.
-Corbels were often used to support the mantel and from 1880 the smoke hood was introduced.
+In the Victorian era, hob grates were popular, but from 1850 the cast-iron register grate appeared.
+Corbels were often used to support the mantel and, from 1880, the smoke hood was introduced.
 Tiled cheeks were popular between 1880 and 1900.

-- In Edwardian times cast-iron register grates were common, before Art Nouveau designs came into fashion.
+In Edwardian times cast-iron register grates were common, before Art Nouveau designs came into fashion.
 Simple, classical models were also popular, often using marble or enamelled slate.
 Glazed bricks were also often used, as were ornate oak surrounds with mirrors and shelves.